James Watkins: Hope & Humor

 Posting with love, truth and grace

 I think we can all agree that social media has put the coarse in discourse!
-The politically-correct media “cancels” opposing views, Internet trolls attack with anonymity, and the public square is now isolated enclaves of like-minded people shouting at those with whom the disappear.
+The politically-correct media “cancels” opposing views, Internet trolls attack with anonymity, and the public square is now isolated enclaves of like-minded people shouting at those with whom they disagree.

 The Bible is clear that Christ-followers are to have a very different tone in conversations online and in line for coffee at church.
 The apostle John teaches three characteristics of Christian conversation: